alpersonalwebsite/ai-product-business-proposal/README.md

 * Not sure

 I try to be as clear as I could avoiding losing sight.
-I did also want to… Set a positive connotation for regular state, which is Good.
+I did also want to...
+Set a positive connotation for regular state, which is Good.
 Unify all possible marks under Replace and avoid negative references to packages exposed (example: waste).
 I added not sure to have a way of handle unknown cases.

 ## Model